cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The generic interface for deterministic encoding functions to elliptic curves is as follows:

 ~~~
-(x, y) = map2curve(alpha)
+(x, y) = map2curve(alpha, ctr=0)
 ~~~

-where alpha is an octet string to be hashed to a point on the curve with affine coordinates (x, y) defined over F. Observe that each encoding requires that certain algebraic conditions must hold in order to be applied.
+alpha is an octet string to be hashed to a point on the curve with affine coordinates (x, y) defined over F.

+ctr is an integer in \[0, 255\] that is passed to hash2base.
+If not specified, ctr SHOULD default to 0.

 ## Notation